Notifications

 The created date for the vulnerability.

-Example: get vulnerabilities which have been created in the past 7 days.
+Example: get vulnerabilities which have been created in the last 7 days.

 {